 The Federal Work Study Program provides jobs for students with financial need, allowing them to earn money to help pay educational expenses.
 The program encourages community service work and work related to your course of study whenever possible.
 Federal Work Study is a federal needs-based work program that determines eligibility through the FAFSA.
 Work-study is available as long as federal funding and employment are accessible.

-- Complete the application for Work Study employment and return to the financial aid office.
+- Complete the application for Work Study employment online.

 - Student employees must be eligible for hiring as determined by KCTCS Hiring Policies.